polkadot-js/tools/packages/signer-cli/README.md

 # @polkadot/signer-cli

-A simple cli interface foir offline siging
+A simple cli interface for offline siging

 ## Create transactions to sign